n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.asana.md

+---
+title: Asana node - n8n Documentation
+description: Documentation for the Asana node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Asana

 The Asana node allows you to automate work in Asana, and integrate Asana with other applications. n8n has built-in support for a wide range of Asana features, including creating, updating, deleting, and getting users, tasks, projects, and subtasks.